-In the final weeks before the 2020 U.S. presidential election, voting rights advocates and elections officials urged Americans to keep a watchful eye out for nefarious schemes by partisan groups to pressure people into voting against their preferences or not vote at all.
+Every election cycle, voting rights advocates and elections officials urge people to keep a watchful eye out for nefarious schemes by partisan groups to pressure people into voting against their preferences or not vote at all.

 That type of illegal conduct, a form of voter suppression, can take many forms — including online and in-person at polling locations on Election Day.
-Below is a guide to identifying such crimes, some of which are punishable by fines or prison time, and how to report offenses while at the polls on Nov.
-3 to choose between U.S. President Donald Trump and Democratic rival Joe Biden for the White House, among other races.
+Below is a guide to identifying such crimes, some of which are punishable by fines or prison time, and how to report offenses while at the polls.

 What Is the Legal Definition of Voter Intimidation?